ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before midnight, then patchy fog and showers and thunderstorms.
 Some of the storms could produce
          heavy rain.
 Cloudy, with a low around 60.
-South southwest wind 5 to 8 mph.
+Southwest wind 5 to 8 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">